 Researchers have been hired to consult with a nearby state’s welfare agency.
 Below you will find two applicants for government assistance.
 The application information has been redacted to hide information that may identify individual applicants.

 Each applicant has a state-assessed level of need of $900 per month.
 Your task is to allocate $1,500 between the two applicants.
 You can allocate any amount between $0 and $900 to each applicant.
 Any remaining funds will be used to offset the state’s budget deficit.
-Please enter three numbers below:
+Please read the following applications.
+Once you have read the aplications we will ask you to allocate funds on the following page:

 Please assign Sandra_excellent.pdf as {applicant_1}